A content management system (CMS) is software that enables non-technical users to store, organize, and publish web content easily.

 - What integrations do you need, and will a CMS or a DXP be the better option for accommodating these?

-There are a huge number of CMSs available today, many of them open source and possibly free to use.
+There is a large number of CMSs available today - start by researching the leading options and compare how each of these meet your specific needs.
 For most enterprises, the right CMS depends on balancing your need to customize the system with the time it takes to get something usable out to your end users.